theyo-tester/auto-failover-switch/README.md

 # Install

 1. copy this script on your linux machine (tested on debian only!)
-2. make it executable (`chmod a+x failover.sh`)
-3. Change the first part of the script, where you specify the correct interfaces and IPs used for main and backup.
+2. Change the first part of the script, where you specify the correct interfaces and IPs used for main and backup.
-4. You can call it periodically with crontab.
+3. You can call it periodically with crontab.
 For example, if you want to check the connectivity every 20 seconds, you can achieve this by adding this cron entries (edit with `crontab -e`):

 ```
 * * * * * /home/<user>/failover/failover.sh